tmr4/T41_SDR/README.md

     * The SNR calculation needs work.
 Aging SNRs in some way could be an option.
     * Bill has described a fairly minimal beacon receiver.
 The addition of a USB host connection would allow mouse input which opens many options for user interaction.
     * This version *completes(?)* the transition to an operating T41 radio without normal screen updates.
 It's still a work in progress as there might be other areas of code that I need to *discover* still updating the screen.
-  * The following alternate display options are coded but not fully developed or exposed:
+  * The following alternate display options are coded but not fully developed or exposed for user selection:
     * prints the following to the T41 display:
       * the active beacon for each frequency (1st column)
       * a rolling list of beacons showing the calculated SNR for 20m, 15m and 10m (2nd column)